 He nodded, firm smile in place, hesitating slightly before saying, "Thanks... for everything."

 As Rose held his gaze, she noticed that his eyes were startlingly clear.
-She wondered if they had always been that way.
-Perhaps he had never been much of a mystery at all.
+Had they always been that way?

 She smiled one last time for him, picked up her luggage again, and with a small wave, left for her future.